jdtsmith/speedrect/README.md

 Change Rectangle:
-  [n] new       start a new rectangle from this location [l] last      restore the last used rectangle position, if possible Shift Rectangle (can use numeric prefixes)
+  [n] new       start a new rectangle from this location [l] last      restore the last used rectangle position, if possible Shift Rectangle (can use numeric prefixes):
   [S-left]      move the rectangle left
   [S-right]     move the rectangle right
   [M-S-left]    move the rectangle left 5 columns